 All four occupants — Gloria Gamble, Arielle Gamble, Christian Matias and Raequan Keemer — were transported to St. Luke’s Hospital, and then three were transferred to Westchester Hospital.

 The first hose line was taken by City of Beacon firefighters through the front door and to the second floor, with additional lines taken through the attic.
 They were hampered by a live power line off the house in the front yard (which was turned off by Central Hudson when crews arrived on the scene), a burst hose line and the icy ground.
 One firefighter was injured after slipping but remained on duty.

 The cause of the fire remains under investigation.

 The Village of Fishkill and Castle Point stood by at Beacon Fire Station 2 and the Rombout, Glenham and Hughsonville fire companies assisted at the scene.
 The Beacon Fire Department cleared the scene at 3:56 p.m.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.